Intestacy

 Do Half-Siblings Have Equal Inheritance Rights as Full Siblings?

-According to the Texas Estates Code, half-siblings and full siblings do not have equal inheritance rights.
-Since half-siblings only share one parent with the rest of their siblings, half-siblings inherit only half as much as the full sibling inherits.
+But in Texas, half-siblings and full siblings do not have equal inheritance rights.
+Since half-siblings only share one parent with the rest of their siblings, half-siblings inherit only half as much as full sibling inherits.

 What Happens if All Siblings are Half-Siblings?